gecko984/trmf/README.md

 ## Installing

-Just clone the repository and run `make`.
+Just clone the repository and run `make` in the directory with the source files.

 ## Usage